Emily A. Haddad

-Jeff Hecker, Dean and Professor of Psychology, oversees the departments, interdisciplinary programs, and centers that make up the multi-faceted College of Liberal Arts and Sciences.
-He supports the College’s faculty, staff and students in their teaching, scholarly and service pursuits, as he promotes the liberal arts and sciences as fundamental to an educated citizenry and modern workforce.
+Emily Haddad, Dean and Professor of English, oversees the departments, interdisciplinary programs, and centers that make up the multi-faceted College of Liberal Arts and Sciences.
+She supports the College’s faculty, staff, and students in their teaching, scholarly, and service pursuits, while promoting the liberal arts and sciences as fundamental to an educated citizenry and modern workforce.

 Donna Taylor-Schmidt is responsible for the day-to-day management of student services in the dean’s office.
 These include orientation and assigning advisors for new first-year students, transfer students, graduation checks, changes of colleges, majors and minors; incomplete grades, NCAA certification forms, registration, adding and dropping courses and general advising.
 Schmidt provides information in person and by phone to students, parents, faculty and staff.